 How algae affects water

 When algae are present in an ecosystem in a safe quantity, there is virtually no danger, and they function simply as any other plant in the system would.
-The trouble comes, however, when the algae amasses in large quantities and overtakes the majority of the water in the aquatic system.
+The trouble comes, however, when the algae amass in large quantities and overtakes the majority of the water in the aquatic system.
 This is called an algal bloom.
-An algal bloom refers to the rapid increase in the number of algae within a given aquatic system.
+An algal bloom refers to the rapid increase in the number of water algae within a given aquatic system.
 An algal bloom will generally cause a slight discoloration in the water due to the sudden, vast quantity of their pigments.

 Algal blooms may not seem threatening at first glance, but they can cause significant problems for the other flora and fauna in a given ecosystem.
 Dangerous algal blooms may produce natural toxins which can cause significant harm to the other inhabitants of the aquatic system or may create dead zones within the water.
 On a larger scale, algal blooms can severely impact the quality of safe drinking water, causing additional measures to be taken to treat the water.
 This effectively raises the cost of drinking water as a result.